Part 1: Implementing Culturally-Responsive and Trauma-Informed Telehealth Services and Family-Centered Practice During COVID-19

 Date: Thursday, May 14th, 12-1:30pm PST / 3-4:30pm EST

-In Part 2, presenters share new ways they are working with community partners when there are concerns about family violence.
-The webinar will focus on partnerships between child welfare and domestic violence professionals, including during child welfare screening and investigation.
-The presenters will talk about why collaboration is important to effectively help families experiencing domestic violence when there are safety concerns.
+In Part 2, presenters shared new ways they are working with community partners when there are concerns about family violence.
+The webinar focused on partnerships between child welfare and domestic violence professionals, including during child welfare screening and investigation.
+The presenters discussed why collaboration is important to effectively help families experiencing domestic violence when there are safety concerns.

 Presenters: Nelly Bonilla, A Safe Place | Sue Hubert, Massachusetts Department of Children and Families | Eloise Sepeda, SAFE Alliance | Cydney Smith, West Virginia Coalition Against Domestic Violence